dawsh2/mmbt/src/position_management/README.md

 Process a signal event into position actions.

 Args:
-    event: Event containing a SignalEvent or the SignalEvent directly
+    event: Event containing a SignalEvent

 Returns:
     List of position actions